hrszpuk/rvm/docs/SPEC.md

 This section will describe the instruction set of the virtual machine and the assembly language.

 ## Overview
+The virtual machine uses a stack-based architecture.
+This means that most instructions operate on the stack.
+There are two main blocks in the virtual machine: the code block and the data block.
+The code block contains instructions and the data block contains data.

 ## Human-readable bytecode (Assembly)